Suh Yoo-hun: Education and work

 Suh Yoo-hun was born in Seoul.
 He obtained his MD in 1973 and his PhD in medicine and pharmacology in 1981, both degrees at the college of medicine in Seoul National University.
 He was professor at Seoul National University.
-Currently he is president of Korean Brain Research Institute.
+He was the first president of Korean Brain Research Institute.
 In 2013 he received the National Government Medal for his academic achievements.